IntelligentSoftwareSystems/GaloisGPU/apps/bfs/README.md

 ## DISCRIPTION

 This benchmark performs breadth-first search on an input graph, starting from source node.
-This program is based on Merill et al BFS-hybrid.
+This program is based on [https://mgarland.org/files/papers/gpubfs.pdf](this paper).

-## ALGORITHM

 ## BUILD